 The Bell offers Free telescope observing nights on its rooftop observation deck monthly during the Fall and Spring semesters.
 After a brief introduction, bell staff will help visitors observe celestial objects with the telescopes.
 Indoor activities will be offered in place of telescope observing when weather is uncooperative.

 These events are recommended for ages kids 7+ and are FREE, but advance registration is required.
+Sign up at the Bell website.

 Bell Museum Discounts